-- Introduce young children and their caregivers to the endless possibilities of creating and investigating through open-ended projects.
+- Introduce children and their caregivers to the endless possibilities of creativity and investigation through a Process over Product approach to making.

-- Reinforce the museum’s mission of learning through play.
+- Introduce creative programming that supports STEAM and school-readiness goals for children and reinforces the museum’s mission of learning through play.

 - Participate in all relevant staff training and briefings.

-- The opportunity to implement a creative educational program around your interest.
+- Opportunity to develop and implement a creative educational program around your personal practice.

-- The opportunity to showcase your work and to create with museum visitors.
+- Opportunity to showcase your work publicly and create in collaboration with the museum’s guests.

 Nastassja Swift – Fall 2019